fsprojects/Mechanic/README.md

 * Move file down as far as possible
 * Move file somewhere below file Y

+## Getting started

+In order to test the tool you can clone the repo and run the following command:

+     dotnet run -p src/Mechanic.CommandLine [path/to/a/project] *.fs

 ## Tools

 The following toolchain is implemented to get us started: